hashicorp/terraform-provider-awscc/docs/resources/s3_bucket.md

 ### S3 bucket with default encryption KMS

-To create a s3 bucket with server side encryption using KMS
+To create an S3 bucket with server side encryption using KMS

 ```terraform
 resource "awscc_kms_key" "example" {